 www.ecoleamitie.com

 The Ecole Amitié opened in 1996 in a poverty-stricken district of Cap Haitian, located in the northeast of Haiti.
-This school has remained open for over 20 years despite constant political turmoil, natural disasters, and numerous other difficulties.
+This school has remained open for over 30 years despite constant political turmoil, natural disasters, and numerous other difficulties.
 Still to this day, its courageous founders still fight for survival and overall improvement of the school.
 The creator and founder of the project, a Haitian teacher by the name of Pierre Wallace passed away in 2005.
 His successor Joel Ambroise along with German painterLaetitia Schütt, (who live in Cap Haitien) her sister Cornelia, and a volunteer by the name of Regina Matt (who is responsible for collecting donations for the school throughout Germany) are still there today with unwavering commitment

 There is also a school for sewing that can show older students the way to a self-determined future and work with pay.
 School uniforms and student’s personal clothes are tailored at a reasonably low price and bring a sense of pride and happiness to the creators.
 The experience gained from this also increases career prospects for the seamstresses and sewers.

 Another part of the school program is to strengthen the children’s self-confidence and to inform them about their own rights.
-Since Restavek children are often exploited by their host families, and often experience violence and abuse strengthening the children’s identity is particularly important.
+Since Restavek children are often exploited by their host families, and experience violence and abuse strengthening the children’s identity is particularly important.
 It also allows the children to see a positive outlook on their future.
 Under normal circumstances these optimistic opportunities are not possible for the children, which makes the Restavek situation a major problem in Haiti.

 A tough everyday life